dpvtank/Balzac/_drafts/2020-06-29-reimagining-linkedin.md

 However, this kid is smart and has the ability to change the rules of the game for the better.
 He just needs to listen to other kids, and understand what they want to play.
 If he can do that, the entire game can change completely.

 He might even find out that others eagerly genuinely **want** to play with him then.
+To reimagine LinkedIn is to realistically look at the future of work, role of the individual, work that makes us happy, and the need of the economy that is meant to make us constant learners, connectors, creators, and makers.
+LinkedIn as a system is not at all ready for this revolution.
+If anything, LinkedIn is fixed in an old model that keeps things stuck in the past.

 In this essay, I want to go over what's broken about LinkedIn, the future of work, and how LinkedIn can become a powerful player in this new economy.